tensorflow/community/rfcs/20200824-e2e-text-preprocessing.md

-This RFC will be open for comment until Friday, August 10th, 2018.
+This RFC will be open for comment until Friday, September 4th, 2020.

 # RFC: End-to-end text preprocessing with TF.Text